 This post is presented by Sprint.
 Bringing you the first wireless 4G network from a national carrier.
 Only on the Now Network.

 SB Nation's NFL blogs are proud to be sponsored by Sprint.
-This is the first in a series of six Sprint-sponsored posts entitled 'Game Changers.'
+This is the fifth in a series of six Sprint-sponsored posts entitled 'Game Changers.'
+View the first four installments here, here, here and here.